Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/custom-content/custom-deck.md

 * Multiple card sheets can be combined into larger decks if needed.
 * Card sheets use the last image on a card sheet for a "hidden" image when those cards are in a hand-zone or otherwise hidden.

-!!!info "See [Asset Resolution](asset-resolution) for suggested card sheet image resolution."
+!!!info "See [Asset Creation](asset-creation) for suggested card sheet image resolution."

 ##Creating a Card Sheet
 A deck is created from a card sheet, which is an array of images which get "cut up" into cards by the game engine.
 There are two methods to create these sheets, Template and Deck Builder.